 Redundancy Pay Period

-It is important to note that the amount of your redundancy pay might also depend on whether you were legally entitled to redundancy pay before the introduction of the NES.
-If you did not have that right, your period of continuous service commences on 1 January 2010.
+It is important to note that the length of your employment might also depend on whether you were legally entitled to redundancy pay before the introduction of the National Employment Standards (NES).
+The NES began operating on 1 January 2010.
+If you did not have the right to receive redundancy pay before this date, your period of continuous service is taken to commence on 1 January 2010.

 Am I Entitled to Redundancy Pay?

-However, there are specific guidelines as to who is and is not an employee for the purpose of working out entitlements to redundancy pay.
+A worker is not always entitled to a redundancy payment.
+There are specific guidelines that can help you determine whether you are an employee for the purpose of working out redundancy payment entitlements.
 These guidelines are freely accessible on the website for the Fair Work Ombudsman.

-- Those hired for less than 12 months;
+- are hired for less than 12 months;

-- An employee hired for a specified task, a particular period or in a specific season;
+- have been hired for a specified task, a particular period or in a specific season;

-- Employees to whom apply an industry specific redundancy award applies (typically in a more modern award)
+- fall under an industry-specific redundancy award (typically a modern award);

-- An employee who falls under an enterprise agreement containing a redundancy agreement.
-However, this applies only if the redundancy scheme is industry specific and incorporated by reference into the agreement from a modern award currently in operation.
-The employee must fall under the redundancy scheme in the award.
+- fall under an enterprise agreement containing a redundancy agreement.
+(Note that this only applies if the redundancy scheme is industry-specific and incorporated into the agreement from an existing modern award.
+The employee must fall under the redundancy scheme in the award).

-Redundancy pay is calculated by multiplying the employee’s base rate of remuneration by the redundancy pay period.
+You can calculate your redundancy pay by multiplying the employee’s base rate of remuneration by the redundancy pay period.
 However as outlined, there may be instances where this does not apply.
 If you require more information about redundancy pay, the Fair Work Ombudsman website is an excellent resource.
 However, if you need advice tailored to your particular situation, you will need to speak with a lawyer experienced in employment matters.